Hamiltonian Lie algebroids

 \item[(ii)] Assume that $A$ is hamiltonian with $D$-momentum section $\mu$.
 Then $\underline{A}$ is hamiltonian with respect to $\underline{D}$ if and only if $\langle\mu, T(A,A) \cap \ker \rho \rangle = 0$.

 \end{itemize} \end{Theorem}

-\begin{proof} (i) By Prop.~\ref{prop--kernel2} $\underline{A}$ is presymplectically anchored with respect to $\underline{D}$.
+\begin{proof} (i) By Proposition \ref{prop--kernel2} $\underline{A}$ is presymplectically anchored with respect to $\underline{D}$.
 Assume that $\underline{A}$ is weakly hamiltonian with respect to $\underline{D}$.
-It follows from Prop.~\ref{prop--kernel3} that $A$ is weakly hamiltonian with respect to $D$.
+It follows from Proposition \ref{prop--kernel3} that $A$ is weakly hamiltonian with respect to $D$.
 Conversely, assume that $A$ is weakly hamiltonian.
-By Lem.~\ref{lem--kernel3b} the momentum section $\mu$ can be chosen to annihilate $\ker\rho$, so that it is the pullback of a section $\underline{\mu}$ of $\underline{A}^*$.
-It follows from Prop.~\ref{prop--kernel3} that $\underline{\mu}$ is a momentum section with respect to $\underline{D}$.
+By lemma \ref{lem--kernel3b} the momentum section $\mu$ can be chosen to annihilate $\ker\rho$, so that it is the pullback of a section $\underline{\mu}$ of $\underline{A}^*$.
+It follows from Proposition \ref{prop--kernel3} that $\underline{\mu}$ is a momentum section with respect to $\underline{D}$.